 Our members and Non-Insurance Beneficiaries remain concentrated in certain geographic areas in the United States and in certain populations.
 Many are low-income, and a significant number are people of color.
-At December 31, 2022, approximately 81.6% of our Medicare Advantage members, most of whom were in two metropolitan areas, were residents of New Jersey.
-With respect to the DCE, at December 31, 2022, approximately 15.6% of our Non-Insurance Beneficiaries were aligned to providers in New York, with an additional 24.6% in New Jersey and 18.5% in Kansas.
+At December 31, 2023, approximately 87.0% of our MA members, most of whom were in two metropolitan areas, were residents of New Jersey.
 Unfavorable changes in healthcare or other benefit costs or reimbursement rates or increased competition in these states or any other geographic area where our members and Non-Insurance Beneficiaries become concentrated in the future could therefore have a disproportionately adverse effect on our results of operations.